top of page

 This document is a general overview of the processes by which Lucit obtains data, text and photos, how they are stored, and how they are transported through our API’s

-Purpose of this document This document relates specifically to the security of Lucit’s integrations with various 3rd party data systems for Automotive and Real Estate as well as user generated content within the Lucit App
+Purpose of this document This document relates specifically to the security of Lucit’s integrations with various 3rd party data systems for eCommerce, CMS, Automotive and Real Estate as well as user generated content within the Lucit App

 Audience This document is intended for out of home operator teams, technical staff, and security professionals.